 Somewhat different rules apply to personal information that is collected by federal, provincial or municipal public-sector organizations.
 This information is covered by federal, provincial and municipal legislation that limits the use and disclosure of such information to purposes related to a valid public purpose.
 The provincial public sector privacy statutes in British Columbia and Nova Scotia prohibit storing and accessing personal information from locations outside Canada unless the individual consents or another exemption applies.
 These restrictions apply to the public-sector organizations as well as any service providers to public-sector organizations.
-As a result, private-sector organizations in British Columbia and Nova Scotia will be directly subject to restrictions on foreign storage of, and access to, personal information collected by public-sector organizations.
+As a result, private-sector organizations that provide services to government agencies or other public-sector organizations in British Columbia and Nova Scotia will be directly subject to restrictions on foreign storage of, and access to, personal information collected by public-sector organizations.